 I don’t know about you, but, I’m always weirded out by any book about teeth or talking about them because I’m totally paranoid that my teeth are going to fall out someday.
 It makes no sense because I go to the dentist, and I brush my teeth, but I can just imagine how horrid it would be to have no teeth.

 I tell you this so you know how big a deal it was that I read George Washington’s Teeth to the kids for our homeschool history lesson lesson.
 I totally adulted when I did this (and yes spellcheck I’m going to say adulted is a word even if you don’t agree).

-(This post has affiliates links marked with an *)
+(This post has affiliates links)

 George Washington’s Teeth synopsis

 George Washington’s Teeth goes through in pain-staking detail, and in a very entertaining fashion all about how George Washington’s slowly lost ALL OF HIS TEETH.
 Then talks about what he did to try and solve the problem.